Hi'-Neighbor!: Production notes

 Hi-Neighbor! was the first Our Gang film produced after the series' four-month hiatus, necessitated by George "Spanky" McFarland's unavailability.
 While on loan to Paramount to appear in Miss Fane's Baby Is Stolen (1934), McFarland caught whooping cough, but his parents allowed him to work while sick.
 As a result, McFarland gave the disease to his juvenile co-star Baby LeRoy, forcing a shutdown in production.
 As punishment to McFarland's parents, the Los Angeles Board of Education suspended George McFarland's work permit for ninety days, resulting in a four-month gap between the production of Wild Poses in August 1933 and Hi'-Neighbor! in January 1934.

 Between Wild Poses and Hi'-Neighbor, several changes were made to the Our Gang company.
 Producer-director Robert F. McGowan, who had been with the series from its beginnings in 1921, was worn out from the strain of working with child actors and left Hal Roach Studios to direct features at Paramount.
 He was replaced by Gus Meins, a veteran director who had worked on another series of shorts starring children, the Buster Brown films, during the silent era.
 Meins' approach would be different from McGowan's, as his films adhered closer to a prepared script with less room for improvisation or unrelated gags.

 Also joining Our Gang at this time were several new child actors, in particular Wally Albright, Scotty Beckett, and Jackie Lynn Taylor.
 Albright, already a veteran actor at age eight, had appeared briefly in the Our Gang short Choo-Choo! in 1932.
 He would appear in four more Our Gang shorts as the kids' leader in 1934.
 Four-year-old Beckett made his film debut in Hi'-Neighbor!, and was cast as Spanky's sidekick, a role he would continue in until mid-1935.
 Taylor appeared in five Our Gang shorts in 1934; Jane Withers was originally cast in her role for Hi'-Neighbor! before Withers backed out to appear in the feature Bright Eyes with Shirley Temple.

+Filming Locations

+The shot of the very steep hill where Stymie says "What hill?" was filmed in front of 2116 Fargo Street in Los Angeles.
+In the shot, the St Teresa of Avila Church at 2212 Fargo Street can be seen in the distance.